 This column shows the structure of your root directory and sub-directories.
 You may set up as many levels as you choose.

 This column displays image adjustments to be applied to incoming job files.
-The fourth listing in the window displays "90 0 2" in this column.
+The third listing in the window displays 90 0 2 in this column.
 This indicates a 90 degree rotation, no mirroring and a 200 scaling factor.

 Double-clicking any listing in the window launches the screen shown in Illustration 3.